orisai/object-mapper/docs/README.md

 ### All fields are required

-Send all fields, including these with default values and (with default mode) [auto-initialized](#mappedobject-rule) mapped objects .
+Send all fields, including these with default values.

 ```php
 use Orisai\ObjectMapper\Processing\Options;